Tom Stevens (musician): Early solo work

 As Magi was dissolving, Stevens began looking for bands and session work in Los Angeles.
 He found several bands, but "none that I felt were worth my time," he said.
 The only session work he found was for "some disco singer that was doing an update on "Sealed with a Kiss."
 During this period, in between working shifts at the Tower Records music store on the Sunset Strip, Stevens seriously began writing songs and played his first solo acoustic gig in December 1980 at the Troubadour in Hollywood.
 In November 1981, Stevens recorded a demo with Sunny Paul, then a co-worker at Tower Records and a former touring guitarist for R&B singer Geno Washington.
 The four-track recordings were recorded and mixed by Paul, who also played drums on the tracks.
 The demo led to a deal with Los Angeles independent record label Pulse Records.
 Stevens then enlisted the help of drummer Mark Cuff of the Textones and bassist Johnny Bethesda of Rubber City Rebels and, with Stevens on guitar and vocals, they recorded six songs at Perspective Studios in Los Angeles on September 29, 1982.

 The result was the Points of View EP, which was engineered by Thom Wilson and with production credited to Stevens.
 The instrumentation was deliberately spare, with only one guitar, bass, drums and vocals.
 In a retrospective review in 1998, Q magazine called the EP "serviceable melodic power pop" with "insipid production" that makes the songs "jangle along too politely."
 While Stevens later said that the EP was a good start of trying to make a different style for himself, he felt that the production was weak: "I’m credited, but I really had no control ... and the mastering was terrible.
 Still, there was and is a demand for that record," he said in 2004.
-"The label owners were very keen on having Rodney Bingenheimer give it a good push on his KROQ radio show, but Rodney said it was a folk album and declined to play it - Rodney was playing hard-core punk at the time.
-I think the label thought this would be a big cash cow for them, and it wasn’t, although it did sell steadily," Stevens said.
+"The label owners were very keen on having Rodney Bingenheimer give it a good push on his KROQ radio show, but Rodney said it was a folk album and declined to play it – Rodney was playing hardcore punk at the time.
+I think the label thought this would be a big cash cow for them, and it wasn't, although it did sell steadily," Stevens said.
 Points of View received decent reviews at the time of its release and sold its 1,000 pressing in a couple of years.